dansmithux/portfolio/src/portfolio/alpha-1.md

 From survey results, heuristic evaluation, and stakeholder workshop / discussions, decided most impactful features would be:

-* Specialist map & support group map

-  * with gated content to improve lead generation
+* Specialist map & support group map with gated content to improve lead generation
 * Resource library

-  * Searchable resource section for users to find relevant literature and materials about Alpha-1 and related topics
+  * Searchable resource section for users to find relevant literature and materials about AATD
 * Video library

   * Library of video content, searchable and filterable by events, speakers, topics